-There are major gaps and deficiencies in the availability, reliability and affordability of broadband internet connections in society, especially in rural and tribal areas, as well as low-income neighborhoods.
-Today's dependency on the network while many people still work, interact and learn from home has increased the need of investing in new infrastructure, advanced technology solutions and support services to help close these gaps.
-Arizona's ability to support and sustain its residents, businesses and institutions while poising ourselves for growth depends upon our robust capabilities to connect citizens, businesses and institutions via reliable high-speed broadband.
+There remain major gaps and deficiencies in the availability, reliability and affordability of broadband internet connections in society.
+This is especially true in rural and tribal areas, as well as low-income neighborhoods and other disadvantaged communities necessitating investment in new infrastructure, advanced technology solutions and support services to help close these gaps.

 All Arizona citizens require affordable devices such as computers, tablets and smartphones; digital literacy and digital skills training; quality and available technical support including digital navigator services; as well as access to digital content, applications and other resources and help with cyber safety and security.
 Substantial federal funds are flowing to digital equity efforts through state block grants and individual grant opportunities that should be leveraged to pursue maximum positive impact with the targeted demographic groups through broad and innovative state and community-based initiatives.
+When citizens have reliable and affordable access to digital resources, quality of life improves while Arizona's businesses and institutions thrive.

-The federal government has invested in transportation-related activities and digital infrastructure at nearly unprecedented levels.
-Funds distributed through federal COVID-19 relief efforts distributed by the American Rescue Plan Act and Coronavirus Aid, Relief and Economic Security Act (CARES Act) provided initial support for broadband and connectivity deployment.
-The Infrastructure and Jobs Act (IIJA) then provided funding not only for traditional transportation projects but for mobility technology, such as EV charging, and substantial improvements in broadband and connectivity.
-A new emphasis on serving unserved and underserved communities, including rural areas, runs throughout IIJA.
+The federal government recently invested in transportation-related activities and digital infrastructure at nearly unprecedented levels.
+Funds distributed by the American Rescue Plan Act and Coronavirus Aid, Relief and Economic Security Act (CARES Act) provided initial support for broadband and connectivity deployment.
+The Infrastructure and Jobs Act (IIJA) then provided funding not only for traditional transportation projects but for mobility technology, such as EV charging, and substantial improvements in broadband and connectivity emphasizing serving unserved and underserved communities, including rural areas alongside new digital equity programs.

 Arizona is expected to receive up to \$200 million per year through FY2026 in highway funding.
 Additional federal grant money is available for major projects, bridges, safety projects and tribal transportation funds.
 In addition, the Arizona Department of Transportation (ADOT) has used federal funds to complete a plan under the National Electric Vehicle Initiative for EV charging development.
 The agency received additional funds for deployment and installation of charging facilities.
 The Arizona Commerce Authority (ACA) has taken a leadership role in broadband development in collaboration with ADOT, allowing additional use of transportation right of way for fiber and small-cell wireless installation.
-The ACA is expected to be able to draw down an additional \$5 million for continuing broadband efforts.